2024 Bowman Draft Baseball Returns!

 1956 Topps US Presidents Martin Van Buren Card #11

-The first set of presidents cards from Topps was 1956 Topps US Presidents, a reissue of a 1952 Bowman set.
+The first set of president cards from Topps was the 1956 Topps US Presidents, a reissue of the 1952 Bowman set [checkout the #1 George Washington at the top of the article].
 While the cards remained the original size of the earlier Bowman release (meaning they were slightly narrower than a typical Topps card of the era), the card backs were redesigned, using blue print instead of black.
 Both sets feature all 33 presidents who had served up to the time of release.

 1964 Topps The Story of John F. Kennedy #52 John F. Kennedy Jacqueline Kennedy